PythonRSAS/pythonrsas.github.io/_posts/2022-10-13-1-Why-commodity-prices-rise-and-fall.md

 image: images/posts/photos/sf/IMG_0934.JPG
 ---

 Commodity prices are driven by supply and demand, of course.
 What drives supply and demand then?
 And what else impact commodity prices?
+Weather, climate change, geopolitical events, technology, behavior change, regulation, just to name a few.
+However, it is important to keep in mind that markets have very quick ways to adjust itself.
+A **shortage can quickly turn into an oversupply**.

 # Inflation and deflation